heiiko/hub-webinosMediaCenter/webinosTV/README.md

 $ cd webinos-api-mediaContent
 $ npm install
 # In addition you need to install mediainfo (CLI)
+# on osx:
 $ brew install mediainfo
+# on debian/ubuntu
+$ sudo apt-get install mediainfo imagemagick
 ```

 Notice: To avoid your System Media folders to be scanned (which may take long),